 1) Avoid peak drive times and road construction.

 Have you ever tried driving through downtown Laguna Beach on a Saturday afternoon in July?
 How about heading up Highway 99 when Caltrans is conducting summertime road work?
 Traffic congestion is not just inconvenient, it also increases the likelihood of multi-car accidents.
 Reduce your chances of being involved in a wreck by scheduling your drive times and routes to avoid traffic.
 Public transportation, like Southern California’s Metrolink, is also a smart choice.
+If ever there’s an unfortunate incident on public transport, consulting with a train accident lawyer can be crucial.
 Beginning this month, you can even bring your surfboard on the train.

 2) Road trip?
 Inspect your vehicle first.